hollyouellette/stock-analysis/README.md

     Dim startingPrice As Double
     Dim endingPrice As Double

-   In order to make this code more run more efficiently, the re-factored code includes the tickerVolumes as an output array in the same loop as the tickerStartingPrices and tickerEndingPrices.
+   In order to make the code more run more efficiently, the re-factored code includes the tickerVolumes as an output array in the same loop as the tickerStartingPrices and tickerEndingPrices.

     Dim tickerVolumes As Long
     Dim tickerStartingPrices As Single